This page contains information about Michael Creel's graduate

 programs using the Octave

-methods, and parallel programming
+methods, estimation of DSGE models, and parallel programming

 other code for GNU Octave that I have written - minimizers and

 other stuff, available

 - the example programs together with data and all needed

-A bit more detail: The notes are written using the LyX word processor, which allows export
+A bit more detail: The notes are written using the LyX word processor, which allows

-semesters of econometric theory, emphasizing models for stationary
+2 semesters of econometric theory, emphasizing models for stationary

 data.
 Pure time series methods are very sparsely treated, and models